YanetC04/MadridIndustria/README.md

 - **Index**: Branch responsible for MainActivity and its related components.
 - **Patrimonio**: Branch responsible for displaying heritage information.
 - **Favorite**: Branch responsible for everything related to Favorite.
+- **Map**: Branch responsible for managing the visualization of heritage on the map.
 - **Register**: Contains the Hall functionality of starting or registering, Login allows you to log in in different ways, starting with your email and by chance you forgot the password, it goes to your email or else to the Hall.
 - **Add**: Branch that manages the insertion of assets by managers.
 - **Profile**: Branch for the user's profile.